Al Hurricane: Early life and beginnings (1930s–1950s)

-Al Hurricane was born on July 10, 1936 as Alberto Nelson Sanchez the first of four children to Jose Margarito Sanchez and Bennie L. Sanchez in Dixon, New Mexico.
+Al Hurricane was born on July 10, 1936 as Alberto Nelson Sanchez the first of five children to Jose Margarito Sanchez and Bennie L. Sanchez in Dixon, New Mexico.

 The Sanchez family moved to Silver City and the father worked in the mines until he was injured.
 Consequently, Bennie returned to work as a clerk at a department store in a Silver City.
 Jose had a band, called Los Sanchez, Bennie would often join in on vocals and guitar.
 She eventually became a licensed practical nurse while traveling with physicians throughout Northern New Mexico.
 His father and mother were extremely supportive of their children.
 Jose, Al's father, was a miner during most of his childhood; but he still found the time to teach the five-year-old Alberto how to play the guitar.
 Al's mother, Bennie, made quite a name for herself, she became the president of Hurricane Enterprises.
 She not only promoted her musically-inclined family, but also promoted concerts for Johnny Cash, Ray Charles, Chubby Checker, Fats Domino, Little Richard and, the one she was particularly proud of, a 1972 Elvis Presley concert in Albuquerque.
 Her own musically talented family didn't just consist of her sons Al Hurricane, Baby Gaby and Tiny Morrie; it also consisted of Al Hurricane's sons Al Hurricane, Jr. and Jerry Dean; as well as Tiny Morrie's children Lorenzo Antonio and the members of Sparx.

 During his childhood he moved to Albuquerque, where he began to play and perform in Old Town at the age of 12.
 He attended Old Albuquerque High, which he graduated from in 1954.

 Al Hurricane and the Night Rockers (1950s–1960s)

 Al became a singing waiter at the La Casita Restaurant in Old Town and, while he wasn't working, he played for tips in and around Old Town Plaza.
 He also began to sing and write country and rock n' roll music.
 During this time Al would also perform at the Sky Line Club.
 It was at this club, and several others, around Albuquerque and New Mexico that he built his audience.
 One of Al Hurricane's first single records was distributed by Warner Bros.
 Records it contains two tracks, titled "Lobo" & "Racer".
 They are both instrumental rock songs and were released in 1962 under the band name Al Hurricane & the Night Rockers with writing credits to "Albert Sanchez – Morrie Sanchez".
-Other single recordings by Al Hurricane from this time, recorded at Norman Petty's studio include, "South Bend / Burrito" (1960 Apt Records instrumental), "Panchita / La Mula Bronca" (Challenge Records, first tracks with vocals), "Mexican Cat / Pedro's Girlfriend" (Hurricane Records instrumental), and "Rosita's Café / Only A Game (Tiny Morrie)" (Hurricane Records).
+Other single recordings by Al Hurricane from this time, recorded at Norman Petty Recording Studios include, "South Bend / Burrito" (1960 Apt Records instrumental), "Panchita / La Mula Bronca" (Challenge Records, first tracks with vocals), "Mexican Cat / Pedro's Girlfriend" (Hurricane Records instrumental), and "Rosita's Café / Only A Game (Tiny Morrie)" (Hurricane Records).